tatomyr/json-x-type/README.md

 ## Extensions

-The vocabulary can be extended with other `$`-prefixed keywords or using type suffixes.
+The vocabulary can be extended with other `$`-prefixed object keys or using type suffixes.
 To use a literal key that starts with `$`, escape it with the [$literal:](#literals-escaping) prefix.

 See available [extensions](./extensions.md).